adkron/dirtyinformation.com/_posts/2013-6-15-exceptional-comments.md

 and find a user so that we can look into the object and find out what user wasn't found.
 The nice thing about an object is that it can answer the phone for the user.
 In fact it is a user.
 It is just a special kind of user.
-Now our code using the user can just call methods with no ifs.
+Now our code using the user can receive the messages intended for a user.
+The best part  NO IFs.

 ```ruby
   user = c.get_user(username)
   # blah user.first_name
 ```

-Then we can use this user to our hearts content.
-We can handle calls to it in a uniform way, and when there really is no way to handle a certain call.
-Then we can throw an exception from that specific call.
-I think this puts us in a better place, and allows us more chances to make decisions and expand functionality.
-What happens when we want a guest user?
+Now we can use this user to our hearts content.
+We can handle calls to it in a uniform way.
+When there really is no way to handle a certain call we can throw an exception from that specific case.
+I think this puts us in a better place, and allows us more chances to make decisions and expand functionality.What happens when we want a guest user?
 Well we just add that funcationality to this class.
 We also passed in a username.
 So if a user isn't found in the sytem we can give them limited access through a special NullUser, but we can still call them by a username since we tried to find them already.
+Remmeber the NullUser was initailized with the failed username attempt.

 With this approach we have less error handling code, and we make sure that we are handling all cases of the missing user in the same way